yatharth-2906/crophawk-api/README.md

 # CropHawk Public API

 ## Overview
-This is the Public API of CropHawk, designed to enable developers to seamlessly integrate and utilize our machine learning models.
+This is the Public API of CropHawk, designed to enable developers to seamlessly integrate and utilize our machine learning models into their applications.

 ## Base URL
 ```